ice09/raiden-payable-api/raiden-payment-sender-proxy/README.md

 # Payable APIs with Raiden Network Payment Channels [receiver payment sender proxy]

 Implementation of the `SenderPaymentProxy` component in the overview.
 This component wraps the sender's call to the service with the actual payment.
-The usage should be transparent to the user, he calls the HTTP service locally and executes all steps necessary to send the payment and correlate the service request.
+The usage should be transparent to the user, he calls the HTTP service locally and executes all steps necessary to send the payment and correlate the service request:

 * Requesting the unique payment identifier by the `ReceiverPaymentProxy`
 * Signing the received `identifier`